Why You Should Work With A Disability Content Specialist

 It’s hard, right?

-In this blog post, you'll discover 3 powerful solutions to overcome ableism in your workplace including some of my favourite pro tips.
+In this guide, I’m sharing 3 powerful solutions to overcome ableism in your workplace, including my favourite pro tips.

 Ableism is such a common way of thinking, it’s scary.

-It creeps like a dark shadow in our workplaces, our schools, our language ... even the government.
+It creeps like a dark shadow in our behaviour, in our schools, our language, and yes, our workplaces.

-How can you change that in your workplace?
+How can you move past this and create change in your workplace?

 3 solutions to creating a disability-inclusive workplace